unlock-protocol/unlock/README.md

 3. Set up your environment variables

-At the root of the repo, add a file names `.env.dev.local` which includes the following variables:
+At the root of the repo, add a file called `.env.dev.local` which includes the following variables and add your wallet address to the first line:

 ```
 ETHEREUM_ADDRESS=<your ethereum address>